ellentong528/ellentong528.github.io/_pages/cv.md

 Education
 ======
 * Ed.M. in Human Development and Education, Harvard Graduate School of Education, May 2026 (expected)
-  * I love school!
   * Still debating if I should do a PhD and what it means to me.
-  * Unexpectedly fell in love with quantitative analyses.
+  * Unexpectedly attracted to quantitative analyses.

 * B.A. in Psychology with a minor in Education, University of California, Berkeley (Aug 2021 - May 2025)
   * Psychology Commencement Speaker, May 2025